what is joint custody

 What are the Upsides and Downsides Of Joint Custody?

 The greatest benefit of joint custody is that it keeps both parents involved in a child’s life in a major way.
 As said earlier, the court generally views that as the best-case scenario.
-This helps maintain parent-child bonds and allows these relationships the chance to continue to develop.
+This helps maintain parent-child bonds and allows these relationships to continue developing.

 It also puts the responsibility for raising the child on both parents.
 One parent doesn’t wind up stuck making all the difficult choices and doing all the hard work.